 Descriptions of each of the factors in the three-factor formula follow.
 The laws applicable to these factors are contained in K.S.A.
 79-3280 through K.S.A.
 79-3287.
 The applicable regulations are contained in K.A.R.
 92-12-84 through K.A.R.
-92-12-103.
-You may access these laws and regulations in the Policy Information Library at: www.ksrevenue.org
+92-12-103, all of which can be found in our Policy Information Library at: ksrevenue.org

 LINE A-Property Factor.
 The property factor shall include all real and tangible personal property owned or rented and used during the income year to produce business income.
 Property used in connection with the production of nonbusiness income shall be excluded from the factor.
 Property shall be included in the property factor if it is actually used or is available for or capable of being used during the income year for the production of business income.
-Property used in the production of business income.
 Property used in the production of business income shall remain in the property factor until its permanent withdrawal is established by an identifiable event such as its sale or conversion to the production of nonbusiness income.